harric17/Project1/proj1.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

-heres the 5 minute interval with the highest average steps
+Heres the 5 minute interval with the highest average steps

 ```r